-The City has also introduced a target of 10% canopy cover for new industrial developments through the development of LPP33 and includes a requirement of one tree for every four parking bays.
+The City has also introduced a target of 10% canopy cover for new industrial developments through the development of LPP33 and includes a requirement of one tree for every four parking bays (consistent with LPS 3 for industrial zones).
 LPP33 also provides opportunities for replacement tree plantings or financial offsets where trees cannot be retained in the development.
 Financial offsets may be collected by the City and used for planting of trees in public areas in the locality, such as by roads or parks.